Update: Jan. 10, 2018

 Home-grown Values and Wisdom These home-grown values and wisdom are part of how I became an adult.
 The lessons I learned from my parents, siblings, family, teachers, mentors, circle of friends, colleagues and employers are priceless.
 The common thread that binds me with them can never be broken.
 With a great sense of gratitude I share my experience, knowledge and success with those who touch my life with their compassion and generosity, and with those I never met.

 As I gently close my treasure box, I feel energized by the memory of my parents who provided the extraordinary fabric, lined with the everlasting love and respect of everyone who enriched my life.
 I am happy and blessed by their loving presence in my treasure box for me to unlock any time.
+And to my dearest husband Bob, who inspired me with his love, humility and sharing.
 Today I continue to learn and grow.
 I continue to add memories and people to my treasure box – they are priceless and timeless.

 Normita Fenn studied journalism at University of Massachusetts-Amherst.
 She earned her MBA in Marketing from Golden Gate University-San Francisco.
-She resides in San Ramon, California.
 She can be reached at firstname.lastname@example.org.
 Follow her on Twitter: @NormitaFenn